A. Pillar 3 Disclosure

 6. Market Risk

-The Executive Committee believes that Polygon’s market risks, which include the potential effects of a long term downturn in financial markets and foreign currency exchange risk, would not have a direct material effect on Polygon due to its funding relationship with the Funds.
+The Executive Committee believes that Polygon’s market risk, which include the potential effects of a long term downturn in financial markets and foreign currency exchange risk, would not have a direct material effect on Polygon as it does not take proprietary positions.

 7. Regulatory Capital